Web_Size_Crop-Web

 Individual Counseling

 Counseling services at Neumann University are free to all undergraduate Neumann students and confidential within the confines of the law.
 Students initially meet with a counselor for an intake assessment to discuss their presenting concerns and to determine the type of services which will best meet their needs.
+Students interested in individual counseling should complete the Counseling Center's Intake Form.

 Services for the Neumann Community

-Our Counseling Center for Wellness staff is comprised of board-certified master-level providers and master-level interns that practice as generalists, which allows us to work with a wide variety of needs.
+Our Counseling Center staff is comprised of board-certified master-level providers and master-level interns that practice as generalists, which allows us to work with a wide variety of needs.
 We provide positive and supportive treatment that is designed to focus on the student's overall wellness.

 Staff: